wh-alice/mig_visualstudio/vs/profiling/ffbdfe37-8325-44be-bd36-2c8aab2dec7b.md

 ---
-title: "How to: Attach the Profiler to a .NET Service to Collect Concurrency Data by Using the Command Line | testtitle" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-dev14" ms.reviewer: ""
+title: "How to: Attach the Profiler to a .NET Service to Collect Concurrency Data by Using the Command Line" ms.custom: "" ms.date: "10/25/2016" ms.prod: "visual-studio-dev14" ms.reviewer: "" ms.suite: ""
-ms.suite: ""